Priorr4/Tropical-Plants/README.md

 ![Moisture Sensor](https://ielectrony.com/wp-content/uploads/2023/03/bfcapacitive.jpeg)

 ### Circuit Diagram:
-This is the diagram of the whole circuit:
+In the following diagram of the complete circuit, all hardware components and their corresponding connections are illustrated:

 ![Diagram](CircuitDiagram.png)